ibm-cloud-docs/satellite/connector-create-endpoints.md

     {: pre}

     `--connector-id ID`
     :    The ID of the Satellite connector.
-To find the connector ID, run `ibmcloud sat experimental connector ls`.
+To find the connector ID, run `ibmcloud sat connector ls`.

     `--dest-hostname HOSTNAME`
     :    Indicate the fully qualified domain name (FQDN) or the externally accessible IP address of the destination that you want to connect to.
 For `location` endpoints, this value must resolve from and be reachable from the control plane hosts for Satellite locations or where the agent runs for Satellite Connector.